 Note that such a context reinstatement mechanism operates after items have been encoded during the study list but before they are produced as candidate retrievals at the start of the recall period.
 We therefore refer to this class of proactive control mechanisms as Post-Encoding Pre-Production Reinstatement (PEPPR).
-Apart from CMR2, most formal simulations of list-before-last and related paradigms have implemented a mechanism similar to PEPPR (e.g., Farrell, 2012; Jang & Huber, 2008; Lehman & Malmberg, 2009).
-These models propose a list-context representation that is independent of items (a feature they share with many models of standard recall; e.g., Anderson & Bower, 1972; Davelaar, Goshen-Gottstein, Ashkenazi, Haarmann, & Usher, 2005; Kimball, Smith, & Kahana, 2007; Lehman & Malmberg, 2013; Raaijmakers & Shiffrin, 1981).
-Prior to attempting to retrieve any items, the PEPPR mechanism attempts to reinstate List 1 context.
+Apart from CMR2, most formal simulations of list-before-last and related paradigms have implemented a mechanism similar to PEPPR (e.g., Farrell, 2012; Jang and Huber, 2008; Lehman and Malmberg, 2009).
+These models propose a list-context representation that is independent of items (a feature they share with many models of standard recall; e.g., Anderson and Bower, 1972; Davelaar et al., 2005; Kimball et al., 2007; Lehman and Malmberg, 2013; Raaijmakers and Shiffrin, 1981).2 Prior to attempting to retrieve any items, the PEPPR mechanism attempts to reinstate List 1 context.
 If successfully reinstated, the list context provides a cue to directly access List 1 item representations.
 If we again think of moving from the end of the List 2 context to the List 1 context as moving between physical locations A and B, PEPPR allows one to jump from point A to point B such that one's feet never touch any intervening locations.
 Jang and Huber (2008) showed that a version of PEPPR was able to account for both accurate recalls and intrusions in list-before-last recall.
-However, a major limitation of most models including a PEPPR mechanism is that they assume that list context can be reinstated (e.g., Jang & Huber, 2008; Lehman & Malmberg, 2009), without specifying how it is reinstated (Lohnas et al., 2015).
+However, a major limitation of most models including a PEPPR mechanism is that they assume that list context can be reinstated (e.g., Jang and Huber, 2008; Lehman and Malmberg, 2009), without specifying how it is reinstated (Lohnas et al., 2015).
 As we will show, our implementation of PEPPR extends earlier work by providing a formal model of the reinstatement process.